Elmiron Lawsuit Investigation

 Studies have linked prescription bladder drug Elmiron to partial blindness or other serious eye conditions that may be irreversible.
 (1) (2) (3) (4) If you have taken Elmiron to treat interstitial cystitis (also referred to as "painful bladder syndrome") and have suffered vision problems including partial blindness, you may be eligible to file a legal claim for your injuries.
-Discuss your legal options with an experienced Wilentz attorney by contacting us for a free case review.
+Discuss your legal options with an experienced Wilentz, Goldman & Spitzer, P.A. attorney by contacting us for a free case review.

 What is Elmiron?